goto09/finite_state_machinebyJun/README.md

 	NoState
 };

-if add new status as require, only change need to be done is:
+if add new status as require, only changes need to be done is:
 1. code new state class
 2. add state name to enum StateID
 3. add state name to the list FSMs_[] in FSMManager::InitFSM
+4. add trigger condition to ObjectState::CheckState